These 12 chip alternatives check the better-for-you box – slideshow

 At a Glance

-To expand on its research, Mondelēz recently partnered with The Food Institute to analyze the rising trend of snacking over the last decade.
+Mondelēz International, which studies snacking trends for global consumers, recently partnered with The Food Institute to analyze the rising trend of snacking over the last decade.
 The companies looked at data from 2013 and 2021, surveying almost 26 countries globally, to release an all-encompassing report in February 2023.
 The report found that the percentage of people snacking increased from 78% in 2013 to 86% in 2021, proving that snacking isn’t slowing down anytime soon.

 “On a per capita basis, consumers are snacking at a facer pace today than eight or nine years ago,” Brian Choi, managing partner and CEO at The Food Institute, explained in the “Snacking Smarter: Consumer Trends and Product Solutions” webinar on Sept.
 26. “The average consumer snacks 3.1 times daily.
 That has gone up to 3.3 [times daily].
 It’s a small percentage point, but when you project that on billions of people, that’s a lot of snacking.”

-The webinar also highlighted Glanbia Nutritionals 2023 Health & Wellness U.S. Altitude & Usage Study, which explored the better-for-you snacking world and the factors driving consumer purchasing decisions.
+The webinar also highlighted Glanbia Nutritionals 2023 Health & Wellness U.S. Altitude & Usage Study, which explored the better-for-you snacking world.
 “What we found is that consumers have a wide range of health and wellness priorities,” Bill Waltzek, senior customer marketing manager at Glanbia Nutritionals, said.
 “However, consumers stated that their most important needs are both emotional and physical [well-being].
 Because of these priorities, consumers are looking for better-for-you options, and snacking plays a big part in their wellness journey.”

 Waltzek explained how Glanbia Nutritionals’ study discovered that consumers perceive better-for-you snacks as healthier, allowing them to feel less guilty and enjoy these types of snacks more often.